alexissair/off_policy_comparison/README.md

 - Retrace(&lambda;)
 - Q-learning

+We took inspiration from the implementation of the n-step algorithm introduced in the book [Reinforcement Learning: An Introduction] (http://incompleteideas.net/book/bookdraft2017nov5.pdf).

 ## Results

 The code is designed to be used with gym environements.
 To simplify things in a first way, we restricted to environements with discrete action and observation spaces.
 The results present in this file have been produced with the "FrozenLake-v0" environement.
 We used a random behaviour policy.